Minority Caucus Chair

 73112, 73116, 73118, 73120, 73132, 73162

-Originally from Lawton, Cyndi developed her passion for public service at an early age.
-Her father’s military service taught Cyndi and her sister, Sandra, the importance of giving back.
+Originally from Lawton, Cyndi Munson developed her passion for public service at an early age.
+Her father’s military service taught her the importance of giving back to the community around her.

-Cyndi continued to follow her passion for community involvement by serving in student government at the University of Central Oklahoma.
-A first generation college student, Cyndi graduated from the University of Central Oklahoma with a Bachelor of Arts in Political Science, and the University of Nebraska – Lincoln, where she earned a Master of Science in Leadership Education.
-She used a semester of her undergraduate career to study non-profit and voluntary services at Georgetown University in Washington, D.C.
-While at the University of Central Oklahoma, Cyndi was awarded the Presidential Gold Medal for Leadership and Public Service.
+A first generation college student, Cyndi graduated from the University of Central Oklahoma with a Bachelor of Arts in Political Science and was awarded the Presidential Gold Medal for Leadership and Public Service.
+She used a semester of her undergraduate career to study non-profit and voluntary services at Georgetown University and then attended the University of Nebraska – Lincoln, where she earned a Master of Science in Leadership Education.